William Spencer Beaumont

 and Caroline Mary Beaumont, who owned Wimbledon Park.
 Beaumont served as a captain in the 14th King's Hussars cavalry regiment in the British Army.
-In 1876, he married Honoria Cooper.
 In 1889 he was an elected a member of the London County Council to represent Tower Hamlets, Stepney.
 In 1890, Beaumont petitioned Ecclesiastical Commissioners for a Church site.

+Family

+Beaumont married Honoria Cooper in 1876, and they had at least three children: